ClearLotus-git/writeups/HacktheBox/AD-Admin_Lab.md

 <img width="799" height="59" alt="image" src="https://github.com/user-attachments/assets/c4b57796-b63c-4f38-a7c1-bf3a2d9129b1" />

-## Task 4: Create a Security Group and New OU
+## Create a Security Group and New OU

 ### Set up a new Security Group for the new-hire analysts.